Basic Economic Concepts

 Quick Answer

 The business cycle runs trough, expansion, peak, contraction.
-Monetary policy is the Federal Reserve moving rates and money supply; fiscal policy is Congress moving spending and taxes.
+Monetary policy is the Federal Reserve moving rates and money supply; fiscal policy is Congress and the President moving spending and taxes.
 Inflation erodes bond value, an inverted yield curve warns of recession, and indicators lead, coincide with, or lag the cycle.
 Currency and sovereign risk carry it global.

 The whole unit on one sheet: cycles, the two policy levers, inflation, rates and curves, indicators, and the global factors the exam loves.